WRAPTIE™ was invited to appear on a popular crowdfunding podcast hosted by Nadeau Media.

 - The key components that make WRAPTIE™ tie downs durable and unique

-- WRAPTIE's patent-pending, hook-and-loop Fastening System
+- WRAPTIE's hook-and-loop Fastening System

 - How to apply WRAPTIE's elastic Fast Grab End for your everyday needs